 The work environment is as unique and bespoke as is the experience into which the cultural traveler immerses themselves.
 Each worker or visitor to the work environment or contributor to the Crossing Bridges project can expect to find their cultural attributes, contributions, and idiosyncrasies valued, appreciated, listened to, and respected.

-The industry of tourism overall is massive.
-The sector to which we subscribe can broadly be described as culturally or socially responsible, or ethical, tourism, not swooping in, paying for, and taking out, but instead, immersing and exchanging.
-We look forward to close partnerships with other industry players in this ongoing evolution of the field.
+The glopbal tourism industry is massive.
+The sector to which we subscribe can broadly be described as culturally or socially responsible, or ethical, tourism.
+As opposed to swooping in, paying for, and taking out, arts and culture travelers associated with Crossing Bridges immerse and exchange, instead.
+Our goal is convivencia, which in Spanish is a concept implying a deep immersive living together or sharing.
+We welcome close partnerships with other like-minded collaborators in the ongoing evolution of the field.

 Poverty and income inequality in Latin American and the Caribbean have declined, along with military dictatorships and corruption, in part because of new freedom of expression and communications made possible by technology and social media.
 Indigenous groups are part of that opening.
 Crossing Bridges is at the forefront of commitment to this momentum.

 Crossing Bridges intends to grow and to be profitable, but never at the expense of furthering income inequality.
 Where we partner with artist residency programs or cultural centers in Haiti or the Dominican Republic or Argentina or off-the-beaten-track venues in New York City, we intend to distribute the profits so these trends toward the reduction of income inequality globally are supported by us.